dvilelaf/agent-toolbox/README.md

 # Agent Toolbox

 A collection of tools for your agent's toolbox.
-Submitted to the Eolas x Algo: Agent Skills Hackathon
+Submitted to the Eolas x Algo: Agent Skills Hackathon.

 <p align="center">
   <img width="30%" src="img/logo.png">